 While Ithaca College encourages all campus community members to promptly report crimes, incidents, and other emergencies directly to Public Safety, we recognize that some may prefer reporting to other offices and campus officials.
-Public Safety, in collaboration with campus partners, has identified and trained Campus Security Authorities on the Clery Act and their reporting obligations.
-The Clery Act and Crime Prevention Coordinator provides training on an annual basis for new and returning Campus Security Authorities.
+Ithaca College has identified key organizations within the institution to receive reports and provide information to Public Safety.
+Additionally, individuals below with an asterisk have been identified by Title IX as a confidential resource for sexual misconduct.
+Title IX and Clery Act training is provided to these resources on an annual basis which includes an overview of both federal laws, reporting procedures, and the importance of timely reporting.